olatno/cur/README.md

 # CURRENCY

 We are using REST COUNTRIES Api to get information about countries via a RESTful API.
 We only interested in the country ISO 3166-1 3-letter codes and the list of the bordering countries.
-The list of bordering countries is then use as a filter to get list of countries using different currency.
+The list of bordering countries is then used as a filter to get list of countries using different currency.

 # Building and Running local environment